 That’s why, despite nearly a decade of AI breakthroughs, fewer than 15% of healthcare organizations have successfully operationalized AI at scale (Bain & Company, 2024).

-Recent enterprise studies mirror this trend more broadly: a 2025 report by S&P Global Market Intelligence found that 42% of businesses have scrapped most of their AI initiatives, and that 46% of AI proof-of-concepts are abandoned before reaching production
+Recent enterprise studies mirror this trend more broadly: a 2025 report by S&P Global Market Intelligence found that 42% of businesses have scrapped most of their AI initiatives, and that 46% of AI proof-of-concepts are abandoned before reaching production.

-And healthcare isn't an outlier.
-It's a warning.
+And healthcare is a warning.

 If AI frameworks can’t survive healthcare’s complexity, volatility, and accountability pressures, they won’t survive anywhere.

-Scaling AI isn’t about better models anymore.
-It’s about better systems around those models.
+Scaling AI about better systems around those models.
+Systems that are resilient, governable, auditable, and human-centered by design

 This blog lays out how to build those systems:

-Not through buzzwords, but through the hard, necessary work of architecting AI adoption frameworks that work—for healthcare, and for every sector where the cost of getting it wrong is too high.
+Not through buzzwords, but through the hard, necessary work of architecting AI adoption frameworks that work for healthcare, and for every sector where the cost of getting it wrong is too high.

 When IBM Watson Health promised to revolutionize cancer care with AI, the pitch was impeccable: faster diagnoses, tailored treatment plans, global scalability.